Kitware/HPCCloud/docs/glossary.md

 ### Jobs

-Jobs, or Primary Jobs, are special types of tasks run in simulations.
+Jobs, or Primary Jobs, are special types of tasks running on an HPC resource.

 ### Tasks